 - Keep your fruit & veggie intake high.
 When fresh, local produce starts to dwindle at the grocery store and farmer’s market, it can be easy to just eat less of them.
 Make an effort to eat as many of them as you were in the summer, focusing on fall produce such as apples, pears, beets, broccoli, carrots, squash, pumpkins, and cabbage.

 - Exercise to feel good.
-The goal here is not burning calories, getting into “beat mode,” or getting fitter than you’ve ever been; the goal is to do simple exercises that makes you feel great.
+The goal here is not burning calories, getting into “beast mode,” or getting fitter than you’ve ever been; the goal is to do simple exercises that makes you feel great.
 Whether that’s walking, stretching, yoga, or something more intense like running or weight lifting, it’s entirely up to you!
 Ease into it and just try to stay consistent, keeping your goal of feeling good in mind.

 - Vitamin D: If you’re suddenly finding yourself stuck inside a lot more often, consider a Vitamin D supplement to keep your levels boosted.
 Benefits include an improved immune system, energy levels, and mood, among others.